hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

       `tar -pxvzf panther-data-9.0.tar.gz`

-   1. Current version of InterProScan supports several databases listed in the following table
+1. Current version of InterProScan supports several databases.
+The name and the version information are listed in the following table

    |Software and databases|Version|Information|
    |---:|---:|---:|